Can A Company Withhold Commission Payment

 State law may stop the employer from withholding commission payments even if the employee has been terminated.
 In the state of Maryland, employers must pay all commissions regardless of whether the person is fired or quits.
 An employer may have to pay damages, legal fees and three times the amount that is owed.

 State laws can vary widely.
-That is why it is a good idea to consult with a commission dispute attorney specific to your state.
+That is why it is a good idea to consult with an attorney specific to your state.

 How Deductions Are Applied